Friday, July 5, 2024

 But all that peace and serenity can be changed when having little kids.
 They seem to always know how to ruin my peace and tranquility.
 Little kids do not care how comfortable you are!
 Their pitter-patter of little feet running back and forth is set in motion to make you uncomfortable.
 Their pent-up energy explodes like a runaway freight train as they crash their little bodies into me.
 The boys want something from me at the most inopportune time.
 They think that they don't have my attention, but they do.
 Finding rest can be challenging when even their little needs are a priority.
 Hot dang!
 They demand my attention.
 Those boys have a story to tell when they open their mouths.
 Blake and Max are full of conflicts and characters.
 At times, they can be my favorite show.
 I don't know; better than any YouTube at the time.

-But, if I'm being completely honest with you, these moments are the best moments I genuinely cherish.
+But these moments are the best moments I genuinely cherish.
 And nothing is better than when they run out of energy, crash into my wide open arms, and lay snuggled into either side of my body.

 "My spot!"
 One yells as he snuggles into my left side.
 "Don't move this my spot."